-Cutting down our Next 45' and 60' into their individual vignettes that convey our message in a series of short, sharp bursts that connect with audiences.
-And finding moments within these vignettes, such as the young woman on a date, or the worker doing stand-up, that can be repurposed as GIFs and memes which will be shared between friends and families.
+Cutting down our Next 45' and 60' into individual vignettes that convey our message in a series of short, sharp bursts that connect with audiences.
+Finding moments within these vignettes, such as the young woman on a date, or the worker doing stand-up, that can be repurposed as GIFs and memes and will be shared between friends and families.
 We can also encourage customers and audiences to get involved.

 Given our target market, TikTok is a no-brainer for this kind of campaign and has a captive audience.
-Lip-syncing is a bedrock of the platform which leads with the sound on, while your average video is shot in a domestic setting, such as a living room, kitchen, or bedroom.
-So in the same way that our song has been repurposed for the onscreen visuals, we could encourage others to make their own videos, lip-syncing to the lyrics as they create personalised vignettes that tie in with the breaking boxes theme and turn it into a hashtag challenge.
+In the same way that our song has been repurposed for the onscreen visuals, we could encourage others to make their own videos, lip-syncing to the lyrics as they create personalised vignettes that tie in with the breaking boxes theme and turn it into a hashtag challenge.